 This course meets the college requirements for orientation and educational planning.
 This course offers an introduction to Contra Costa College and is designed to provide ESL students with information and a concrete plan for succeeding in college.
 Topics covered include educational and career goals, introduction to student support services, the nature of second language learning, and ESL course selection.

 ESL-123 Listening/Speaking I

-4 Units: 72 hours of lecture, per term, SC, ND Advisory: Appropriate score on ESL Placement Test high-beginning ESL students.
+Advisory: Appropriate score on ESL Placement Test

+This course provides instruction in listening and speaking for high-beginning ESL students.
 Special attention is given to oral production (including pronunciation) and aural comprehension.